BHIBHUSHITAM/Plant-Disease-Detection-for-Sustainable-Agriculture/README.md

 ### Notes
 - Make sure to update the _**BASE_PATH**_ constant in _**Train.ipynb**_ to reflect the location where your dataset is stored.

-> Developed by - Mayur Garg
+> Developed by - BHIBHUSHITAM SINGH